Erik J. Larson: Colligo

 In August 2023, Larson launched the newsletter Colligo to "show the problems with our data-driven world and show or assemble a richer humanistic picture."
 On the site, Larson revealed he "was awarded a two-year grant by the Thiel Foundation to work on a second book."

-In January 2025, Larson announced that he had received a contract from MIT Press for his next book, Amplified Human Intelligence: Building Machines to Work for Us.
+In January 2025, Larson announced that he had received a contract from MIT Press for his next book, co-authored with VC investor Chee-We Ng, Augmented Human Intelligence: Empowering Minds in the Age of AI.
+This title will be released on October 27, 2026.